anttiharju/vmatch-golangci-lint/README.md

 `vmatch` does not manage Go versions.
 As the installed Go version affects golangci-lint output, the golangci-lint version matching is not as automated as it could be.

 A solution to this could be to implement another wrapper for Go, `vmatch -- go`.
-But this bring up another issue:
+But this brings up another issue:

 ### vmatch does not want to cause visible changes in repositories that use it